• Skip to primary navigation

 Pouring the pumpkin pie filling into the pie dish

 • Bake for 10 minutes.
-Reduce heat to 350 degrees F and bake for 40 to 55 minutes or until knife inserted near the middle comes out clean.
+Reduce oven temperature to 350 degrees F and bake for 40 to 55 minutes or until knife inserted near the middle comes out clean.
+Cool and then refrigerate before serving.

 A just baked pumpkin pie in a white pie dish.